-- On one hand, efforts can be made at the level of construction project management.
-These efforts primarily concern project owners, architects, engineering firms, and construction companies, and subsequently, all organizations involved in such projects.
-On the other hand, structural changes need - · On the other hand, structural changes need to be orchestrated by public authorities to overcome more systemic obstacles.
+- · On one hand, efforts can be made at the level of construction project management.
+These efforts primarily concern project owners, architects, engineering firms, and construction companies, and subsequently, all organizations involved in such projects. - On the other hand, structural changes need to be orchestrated by public authorities to overcome more systemic obstacles.